-Ayurveda also has a wide range of therapeutic effects, applied under the doctor’s prescription.
-The most famous are the two systems Purvakarma and Panchakarma.
+Ayurveda also offers a wide range of therapeutic effects that are applied under the doctor’s prescription.
+The most famous are the Purvakarma and Panchakarma systems.

-Purvakarma – a set of preparatory therapies, applied to gather the toxins from the periphery to the central part of the body – digestive system.
+1. PURVAKARMA: a set of preparatory therapies applied to move the toxins from the periphery to the central part of the body and thus accumulate them in the digestive system.

-Snehana has two types – Bahya – external body oiling with healing herbal oils or Abhyantar, internal oiling of the body with herbal oil or Ghee by drinking, gargling or applying in the nose or ears.
+Snehana itself can be done in two varieties: Bahya (external body oiling with healing herbal oils) or Abhyantar (internal oiling of the body through drinking, gargling, or applying herbal oil or Ghee in the nose or ears).

-Panchakarma – five types of therapies that take the accumulated toxins in the body.
+2. PANCHAKARMA: comprises five therapies that take the accumulated toxins out of the body.

-- Vamana – induced vomiting, that aims to balance the Kapha energy and to take out the toxins from the upper part of the body.
+- Vamana: induced vomiting that aims to balance the Kapha energy and take toxins out of the upper part of the body.

-- Virecana – induced laxative action that aims to balance the Pitta energy and to take out the toxins from the digestive system.
+- Virechana: induced laxative action that aims to balance the Pitta energy and take toxins out of the digestive system.

-- Vasti – healing enema aiming to balance the Vata energy and to take out the accumulated toxins and to improve the function of the column.
+- Vasti: healing enema aiming to balance the Vata energy and take out the accumulated toxins thus improving the function of the colon.

-- Nasya or Sirovirecana – applying herbal oil in the nose to clear out the toxins from the head.
+- Nasya or Sirovirechana: applying herbal oil in the nose to clear out toxins from the head.

-After applying these therapies in a specific sequence, the doctor prescribes a way of life after the influence with Panchakarma, known as Pascatakarma, and a specific diet Samsarjana – Krama.
+After applying the Panchakarma therapies in a specific sequence, the doctor prescribes a way of life called Paschatkarma, along with a specific diet known as Samsarjana – Krama.

-Ayurveda is a thousand-years scientific system for the protection and treatment of human health.
-Thanks to its advices and prescriptions, it can slow down the aging a lot and ensure better life with physical and mental longevity.
-Emerged from the era of mysticism long before, she is still veiled in misunderstanding in our western territories.
-It is a full-blooded health system that can provide a complete analogy to our medicine, mainly in the field of the prevention or treatment of chronic disease.
+Ayurveda is a thousand-year-old scientific system for health prevention and treatment.
+Following its recommendations and prescriptions can significantly slow down aging and ensure a better life with physical and mental longevity.
+Ayurveda is a full-blooded health system that can provide an all-encompassing alternative to Western medicine, mainly in the field of prevention or treatment of chronic disease.

-Many people willing to get acquainted with it, and even using its means, sometimes think of Ayurveda as wellness or spa conception, but this is completely wrong and darkens the beauty of the deep knowledge which is in the foundation of its existence.
+The majority of people willing to get acquainted with Ayurveda, and even some of those who are convinced of its efficacy, might associate it with wellness or SPA.
+This is entirely wrong and darkens the beauty of the deep knowledge which lies at the root of Ayurveda’s existence.